LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

-The ``logtalk_allure_report`` script supports command-line options to set the tests directory (i.e. the directory where the ``logtalk_tester`` script was run), the directory where to save the test results (i.e. the xUnit reports) for generating the report, and the directory where the report is to be saved (see the script man page or type ``logtalk_allure_report -h``).
+The ``logtalk_allure_report`` script supports command-line options to set the tests directory (i.e. the directory where the ``logtalk_tester`` script was run), the directory where to save the test results (i.e. the xUnit reports) for generating the report, the directory where the report is to be saved, and the report title (see the script man page or type ``logtalk_allure_report -h``).
 The script also supports saving the history of past test runs.
 In this case, a persistant location for both the results and report directories must be used.